-Watercolor brushes tend to have softer tufts as you cannot have coarse bristles when dealing with the nuances of watercolor paint.
+Watercolor brushes tend to have softer bristle tufts as you cannot have coarse bristles when dealing with the nuances of watercolor paint.
 You should have a combination of round bristle, square and flat brushes, as well as a few with small heads in order to perform detailed work.

 In my first class I had a sponge applicator brush when learning about wet-on-wet techniques.
 You will definitely get a lot of use out of one of these and they are not that expensive, or hard to find.
 They will also guide you through color “lifting” in various areas to produce a desired effect.

-You will need a different type of palette than the classic kidney-bean shape of artist yore…a watercolor palette (below, right) needs to have deeper “bowl” shaped compartments to accommodate the emphasis on blending and washes.
+You will need a different type of palette than the classic kidney-bean shape of artist yore…a watercolor palette (below, right) needs to have wider or deeper compartments to accommodate the emphasis on blending and washes.
 In other words, you’ll be using more water and deeper compartments allow you to have enough room to create different color transitions.

-In the third grade art class – and even in high school – this wasn’t discussed (perhaps since it’s a more advanced technique) but later on I learned about masking fluid, which is a product used to dab onto small areas of a work-in-progress, such as the painting of things that have lots of various tonal values.
+In the third grade art class – and even in high school ; I didn’t use this (perhaps since it’s a little more advanced technique) but later on I learned about masking fluid, which is a product used to dab onto small areas of a work-in-progress, such as the painting of things that have lots of various tonal values.

 When I first applied the fluid it really made a difference.
 “White watercolors” are simply unheard of to the real professionals.
 Why my sets included a tube of white, I have no idea 🙂 Watercolors are transparent in application so “white” doesn’t have a place there.
-Only in its close cousin, gouache, is white used at times.
+Only in its close cousin, , is white used at times.